 The client told us about one disturbing incident that became the catalyst for calling us.
 One night her niece was visiting and playing with her daughter in the living room while she was in the kitchen.
 She heard her niece cry out and went to investigate.
 She stepped into the living room and saw her glass top coffee table levitating above the floor, then slam to the floor breaking the glass top.
 Her niece or daughter were near the table and were not injured.

-The client also told us that items sitting on the counter top in the kitchen will go flying off onto the floor for no reason at all.
-She also reported seeing shadow figures in the hallway leading to the only bathroom.
+The client also explained that on several occasions she has seen items fly off the kitchen counter top.
+She also reported seeing shadow figures in the hallway leading to a bathroom.

-During another point in the night, investigator Shadley was sitting at the kitchen table when he heard a metallic noise come from the kitchen counter.
-He approached to investigate and found one of his fasteners on an equipment case had been opened.
-He explained he made a conscious effort to close and fasten all of his cases because of the client's claim of items being thrown off the counter top.
+After this incident, one investigator sat at the kitchen table while the same two investigators who witnessed the light anomaly sat in the living room hoping to see the light again.
+During this time, the investigator in the kitchen heard a metallic clicking sound coming from the counter top.
+When he went to investigate, he found one of the fasteners on his equipment case opened.
+This investigator explained he had made a conscious effort to close and fasten all of his cases because of the client’s claim of items being thrown off the counter top.